SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

 # Work with sales guides

-If a sales guide has been defined for a sale type that you specify for a sale, the following happens:
+## Behavior when a sale has a guide

 * The first stage in the sales guide is selected in the **Stage** field on the main **Sale** card.

 * Follow-ups and/or documents for the stage are listed on the **Sales guide** section tab.

 ## The sales process